Click on images to see larger view

 Propagation: Cuttings.
 Divide plant every third year.

 Tips: Make several harvests in early summer.
 Then let plant flower to attract bees and other pollinators.
 For true oregano, make sure to confirm the Latin name.
+Can be used fresh or dried.

 Parsley (Petroselinum crispum)